 I started with the Lemon Lime flavor which tasted like a lighter version of a Lemon Lime Gatorade (with only 1/3 of the calories of the same volume of Gatorade!).
 I ended up liking it so much that I placed another order of Lemon Lime, but this time I also added a bag of Strawberry (which tastes like a liquid strawberry shortcake!) and a bag of the limited edition Piña Colada (I was surprised at how good this was… the toasted coconut flavor really came through!
 I hope that they make it an “always” flavor option)!
 It’s nice to have fun drinks to sip when you can’t enjoy an alcoholic beverage, and these serve double-duty since they add hydration!

 I also started drinking raspberry leaf tea in my third trimester and even just the thought of drinking hot tea had me preemptively sweating.
 Thankfully, I discovered that you can also cold brew tea so that you can drink it iced without any bitterness!
-I shared a post with all of those details here.
+I shared a post with all of the brewing details here.

 Speaking of staying hydrated: it’s a struggle, which often means that staying “regular” is also a struggle.
 I recommend adding a probiotic into your diet to help keep your body in its natural rhythm.
 This can mean adding yogurt to your routine (breakfast or as a snack!) or simply taking a probiotic vitamin.
 This gummy one is my favorite both while pregnant and not!